Balshaw’s Christian Ethos

 We are delighted to announce that Tom Wright will be joining us in November 2017 as our Worship, Faith and Distinctiveness Co-ordinator.

-Tom will work school staff and especially the Headteacher and the Head of RE to ensure the religious and spiritual ethos of the school is actively celebrated and promoted.
+Tom will work with school staff and especially the Headteacher and the Head of RE to ensure the religious and spiritual ethos of the school is actively celebrated and promoted.
 He will work with staff and students and their families to ensure the pastoral needs of the school are met and links are made between the school, parish and home.
 Tom will be a key person to continue our already strong and positive relationships with local churches and work with Diocesan Youth Leaders and Chaplains in professional development and foster links with faith leaders at other Diocesan Schools.
 He will produce the Worship calendar, organise clergy and speakers to deliver Acts of Worship and prepare the daily prayers and thoughts.

 Memorial Garden Service